 Our first responders are on the sidelines at Mississippi State University sporting events to provide immediate medical attention to those in need.

 OCH's Emergency Department is designated as a Level III Trauma Center in the Mississippi Department of Health Trauma Network.

-The Department is staffed with an around-the-clock emergency physician.
+The Department is staffed with an around-the-clock board-certified emergency physician.
 Additionally, a nurse practitioner is available.
-The emergency department has a total of 27 full and part-time registered nurses.
-We also employ 12 full and part-time emergency department technicians.
-All RN's are required to obtain Basic Life Support, Adult Advanced Cardiac Life Support, Pediatric Advanced Life Support as well as Trauma Nurse Core Curriculum certifications.
+All RN's are required to obtain Basic Life Support, Adult Advanced Cardiac Life Support, Pediatric Advanced Life Support, as well as Trauma Nurse Core Curriculum certifications.
+Many of our nurses are certified Sexual Assault Nurse Examiners.
 Physicians are certified in Advanced Life Support, Pediatric Advanced Life Support and Advanced Trauma Life Support.

-The Emergency Department requires no appointment.
-Patients are admitted through the admission area located via the emergency entrance directly off Hospital Road.
-Patients are also admitted to the Emergency Department via ambulance.
-Patients are admitted based on condition or injury status; those patients with the most serious problems are seen first.
-All others are seen on a first come, first served basis.
+The Emergency Department is located at the front of the hospital directly accessible from Hospital Road.
+Patients are admitted to the emergency department based on condition or injury status; those patients with the most serious problems are seen first.
+All others are seen on a first-come, first-served basis.